SonOfLilit/kleenexp/README.md

   }
   ```

-- https://rulex-rs.github.io/ - Very similar to legacy regex syntax, supports macros and number ranges, supports unicode, _amazing_ error messages help convert legacy to new syntax, backslash escapes only for quotes.
+- [Pomsky](https://pomsky-lang.org/) - Very similar to legacy regex syntax, supports macros and number ranges, supports unicode, _amazing_ error messages help convert legacy to new syntax, backslash escapes only for quotes.
 Rust compiler, as of today no built in way to use outside rust (but they seem to be planning it).

   ```
   ('What is your ' ('name'|'quest'|'favorite colour')'?' [s]){1,3}
   ```

-- https://www.oilshell.org/release/latest/doc/eggex.html Part of a new Unix shell's syntax.
+- [Eggex](https://www.oilshell.org/release/latest/doc/eggex.html) Part of a new Unix shell's syntax.
 Big on composition (macros in kleenexp).
 Uses backslash for character classes.
 Production-ready within the shell, not supported elsewhere yet.

   ```
   / ('What is your ' ('name' | 'quest' | 'favorite color') '?' ' '?){1,3} /
   ```

-- https://docs.raku.org/language/regexes Similar to Eggex, part of Raku (the artist formerly known as Perl 6)
+- [Raku regexes](https://docs.raku.org/language/regexes) Similar to Eggex, part of Raku (the artist formerly known as Perl 6)

-- http://verbalexpressions.github.io/ - Embedded DSL, supports 14(!) languages (to some extent?
+- [Verbal expressions](http://verbalexpressions.github.io/) - Embedded DSL, supports 14(!) languages (to some extent?
 I didn't verify), but don't seem to have syntax for `(a|b)` and `(?:...){3}`

   ```
   const tester = VerEx()